Hourly Rate Principle

 Example-1: Commuting

-1. a bus that takes 60 minutes
+- A bus that takes 60 minutes

-2. or a taxi that takes 30 minutes.
+- A taxi that takes 30 minutes

 Example-2: Outsourcing Tasks

-1. $100 per hour on your main work
+- $100 per hour on your main work

 Example-3: Meal Preparation vs. Ordering Food

-If meal preparation takes you two hours and you earn $100 per hour, that's effectively a $200 cost for preparing your meal (not including ingredients).
-If you can order a healthy and enjoyable meal for less than this amount, it might be worth considering, freeing your time to engage in work or activities that provide more value.
+- If you can order a healthy meal for less than this amount, it may be worth considering, freeing your time for higher-value work or meaningful activities.

 Example-4: DIY Home Repair vs. Hiring a Professional

-If a home repair takes you six hours and you could have been working and earning $100 per hour, that's a $600 cost.
-If hiring a professional costs less than this, it could be more cost-effective and time-efficient to hire the professional.
+- If a home repair takes six hours and you could otherwise earn $100 per hour, that represents a $600 opportunity cost.

 Example-5: Self-learning vs. Taking a Course